Dr Sarah Judge

 International Neurotoxicology Association

-I am interested in understanding how chemicals interact with the brain and contribute to the development of neurological and psychiatric disorders.
+My main interests focus on understanding how chemicals interact with the brain and contribute to the development of neurodevelopmental, neurological and psychiatric disorders.

 My research questions begin with clinical observations or epidemiological evidence that chemical exposure is associated with an adverse health effect.
 We then investigate how that chemical can affect the brain leading to that particular health effect, providing a mechanistic link.